publicdigital/cds-jobs/_posts/productmanager.md

 ### Associate product manager (CS-02)

 The Associate Product manager role is an entry-level product management position.
 It differs to the Product Management Role int he following ways:

 * Responisibility changes
 * Scope changes

+### Product manager (CS-03)

+The Product manager role is an extension to the Associate Product management position.
+It differs to the Associate Product Management Role in the following ways:

+* Responisibility changes
+* Scope changes